Age: Applicants must be at least 20 years of age to apply and must be 21 years of age upon graduating from the Department’s Trooper Trainee Academy.

 - Must be at least 20 years of age to apply and must be 21 years of age upon graduating from the Department’s Trooper Trainee Academy.
 (There is no maximum age limit to apply to become a Texas State Trooper).

-- Must have sixty (60) college earned hours from a regional accredited college/university.
+- Must have sixty (60) college earned hours from an accredited college/university.
 Applicants graduating from college or in the process of completing a semester that will give them a total of 60 college earned hours can submit a letter from the college.
 The letter from the college must certify the applicant will be graduating or completing the semester hours as college earned hours.

 - Up to sixty (60) college earned hours may be waived with 24 months of Active duty military or equivalent full time peace officer experience.